codedemonuk/operations-review-2020/src/index.md

 Other major projects have included the migration of the cash management system to a hosted environment (phase 2) - the system will become fully hosted this year and the implementation of a new, more comprehensive public facing Revenues and Benefits system (OPENPortal).

-The team are also supporting the implementation of the new cloud hosted CRM system.
+The team are also supporting the implementation of the new cloud hosted CRM system - which I will talk about in more detail later in my presentation.

 The team are currently working with the Infrastructure Team to ensure application servers are migrated to supported Windows/SQL versions, this work is ongoing.